20 Years in Vienna – Geocaching Nightwalk

-When I first arrived in Vienna in 2000, have visited the city frequently during my year abroad in Judenburg, I initially explored the city on foot and by tram a lot.
+When I first arrived in Vienna in 2000, having visited the city frequently during my year abroad in Judenburg, I initially explored the city on foot and by tram a lot.
 Part of getting to know the city was done in my search for free entertainment while I didn’t have any work.
 I’d apply for jobs, and since I didn’t need to sit next to the phone waiting for it not to ring, I would jump on buses and trams and view the city from street level.
 I think possibly Jarvis Cocker’s excellent Wireless Nights podcast might have fired me on as I charged around town last evening.

 It started with sitting on Ring Trams (the old 1 and 2 routes) and then as I tired of the grandeur, rather than do similar with a book to read, I would instead take any of the lines radiating from the Ring.
 I would often look at the transportation map and find an extravagant route and disappear off for a couple of hours.
 Oh to have the time now to do that, although I do take my eldest son out on trains regularly as an adventure.